twowaits/SDE-Interview-Questions/NEC Technologies/README.md

 - Decimal to Binary program using recursion.
 - Find the largest Number of Array using recursion.
 - WAP to sort a Linked List.
+- Program for converting Little to Big Endian.
 - Find the center element of a linked list?
 - Print left view of Binary Search Tree.
+- Implement circular linked list.
+- Write a program on pallindrome linked list and stack implementation using linked list.
 - Program to remove duplicates from linked list.
 - Program to detect if there is any loop in linked list.
 - Write program for maximum of 4 numbers in good readable, optimized code.